 I started making shoes 10 years ago, they didn’t look like these then.
-I used to take apart old shoes to figure out how they were constructed.
-I experimented with basic shapes, different kinds of leathers, dyes and ways to decorate it while teaching myself leather craft techniques.
+I used to take apart old shoes to figure out how they were constructed and then experimented with basic shapes, different leathers, dyes and ways to decorate it while teaching myself leather craft techniques.

 I got so fascinated by the fact that I can actually make shoes at home that I haven’t bought another pair of shoes since.

 At the time there was very little information on making boots on the Internet or in books and it hasn’t changed much, so it took me some time to get where I am now.